 In addition, cardamom's health benefits include:

 Lowering blood pressure.
-Cardamom encourages antihypertensive activity in the body, which can help lower blood pressure.
+Cardamom encourages antihypertensive activity in the body, which is helpful for blood pressure regulation.1

 Reducing inflammation.
 Its anti-inflammatory properties can ease muscle and joint pain in the body.

 Treating depression.
 While there is no scientific evidence to support this function, cardamom has been used to treat depression.

 Cardamom has numerous chemical compounds that give it its exceptional medicinal properties.
 Elattria cardamom seeds are rich in volatile oil, which mainly includes phenolic and flavonoid components.
 Some of these them also include starch, protein, waxes and sterols.
 These compounds, along with its high methanol content, give cardamom its gastroprotective properties, which ease digestive issues.2